-Prior law required ODODD to set the maximum cost per case-mix unit for each peer group of ICFs/IID with eight or fewer beds at a percentage above the cost per casemix unit for the ICF/IID in the peer group that had the peer group's median number of Medicaid days for the calendar year immediately preceding the fiscal year in which the rate would be paid.
-The percentage had to be no less than the percentage above the cost per case-mix unit for the ICF/IID that had the median number of Medicaid days for calendar year 1992 for all ICFs/IID with eight or fewer beds that would result in all direct care costs for 80.5% of the Medicaid days for such ICFs/IID for calendar year 1992.
-Under the act, ODODD, for fiscal year 2016 and thereafter, must set the maximum costs per case-mix unit for ICFs/IID in peer group 2 at a percentage above the cost per case-mix unit for the ICF/IID in peer group 2 that has the peer group's median number of Medicaid days for the calendar year immediately preceding the fiscal year in which the rate will be paid.
-The percentage must be not less than 18.8%.
-(For the maximum cost per case-mix unit for fiscal year 2015, see "Fiscal year 2015 Medicaid rates for ICFs/IID," below.)
+Current law requires ODODD to set the maximum cost per case-mix unit for each peer group of ICFs/IID with eight or fewer beds at a percentage above the cost per case-mix unit for the ICF/IID in the peer group that has the peer group's median number of Medicaid days for the calendar year immediately preceding the fiscal year in which the rate will be paid.
+The percentage must be no less than the percentage above the cost per case-mix unit for the ICF/IID that has the median number of Medicaid days for calendar year 1992 for all ICFs/IID with eight or fewer beds that would result in all direct care costs for 80.5% of the Medicaid days for such ICFs/IID for calendar year

+1992.
+Under the bill, ODODD, for fiscal year 2016 and thereafter, must set the maximum costs per case-mix unit for ICFs/IID in peer group 2 at a percentage above the cost per case-mix unit for the ICF/IID in peer group 2 that has the peer group's median number of Medicaid days for the calendar year immediately preceding the fiscal year in which the rate will be paid.
+The percentage is not to be less than 18.8%.

-The act requires ODODD to set the maximum cost per case-mix unit for ICFs/IID in peer group 3 at the 95th percentile of all ICFs/IID in peer group 3 for the calendar year immediately preceding the fiscal year in which the Medicaid payment rate will be paid.
-In contrast to the calculations made for ICFs/IID in peer groups 1 and 2, ODODD is not to exclude ICFs/IID in peer group 3 that have participated in Medicaid under the same provider for less than 12 months during the calendar year immediately preceding the fiscal year in which the rate will be paid from ODODD's determination of the maximum cost per case-mix unit for ICFs/IID in peer group 3.
+The bill requires ODODD to set the maximum cost per case-mix unit for ICFs/IID in peer group 3 at the 95th percentile of all ICFs/IID in peer group 3 for the calendar year immediately preceding the fiscal year in which the Medicaid payment rate will be paid.
+In contrast to the calculation made for ICFs/IID in peer groups 1 and 2, ODODD is not to exclude ICFs/IID in peer group 3 that have participated in Medicaid under the same provider for less than 12 months during the calendar year immediately preceding the fiscal year in which the rate will be paid from ODODD's determination of the maximum cost per case-mix unit for ICFs/IID in peer group 3.